JeanBonheur01/PY_Sales_Analysis/README.md

 ### Tools

 - Visual Studio Code: The tool is a code editor optimized for building and debugging modern web and cloud applications.
 It integrates different code editors, such as Python and Jupyter Notebooks, which were activated/enabled to conduct this analysis within Visual Studio Code.
 [Find here](https://code.visualstudio.com/)

+- The analysis was conducted using the functionalities of Python's pandas and Matplotlib.

+### Data Cleaning

+The project in Visual Studio Code began by creating and cleaning the all_data.
+These tasks were iterative, meaning data cleaning was performed based on analysis questions and whenever necessary to answer these questions.
+Tasks during this section included:

+- Dropping NaN values from the DataFrame
+- Removing rows based on a condition
+- Changing the types of columns (to_numeric, to_datetime, astype)

 ### Questions and PY codes
 1. Which month yielded the highest sales?
 How much revenue was generated during that month?